xinmiao3322/ISMRM-Virtual-Meeting--February-24-26-2026/tutorials/day1_basicPulseqTutorial/README.md

 ## The tutorial is written by:
 * Python within Jupyter Notebooks on Google Colab.
 * Matlab translated from the Python source code by ChatGPT.
-This talk will focus on the tutorial based on Jupyter Notebook.

 ## The tutorial contains three sequences:
 * s01_fid: FID.
 * s02_fid2gre1d: from FID to 1D GRE.